Author: Heath Wood

 Read More

 If someone asks me to say the first thing that comes to mind when I think of deer hunting, my answer is summed up in one word: Scent.
+Scent is the most popular form of deer attractants.
 Many aspects of the world of deer hunting revolve around scent.
 As hunters, we must eliminate our human odors and any foreign smells that may cling to our clothes, gear or anything else we take into the field.
 For the deer, every aspect of their daily lives, 365 days of the year, revolves around their nose and what they smell.
-Scent is how they identify and communicate with one another.
-It is…
+Scent is how…

 Read More

-What shooting rest is the best?
-As a mature eastern gobbler made its way down the steep hill and out into the lush green grass, I stood in my treestand, trying to remain hidden as I tucked in behind the white oak tree.
+Why You Need a Shooting Rest: As a mature eastern gobbler made its way down the steep hill and out into the lush green grass, I stood in my tree stand, trying to remain hidden as I tucked in behind the white oak tree.
 My mind quickly began racing with ideas of how to get my crossbow in position and make the shot without the gobbler catching sight of my movements.
-The day had already proved to be one in which things had not played in my favor.
-Earlier that morning, well before sunrise, I quietly made my way along the…
+My crossbow is not particularly heavy, but the prospect of having to hold it in shooting position and be perfectly steady without any movement was already taxing my strength.…

 Read More